paulritzman/about-me/README.md

 # about-me

-This is a project to ask a user to guess questions about me.
+This is a project for Code Fellows 201, which prompts users to answer questions about the author.
+Once all of the questions are answered, they are taken to an "About Me" page with facts about the author.

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/paulritzman/about-me/blob/master/LICENSE) file for details